Our Essential Services

 Flights in New Zealand

 There are two main domestic airlines in the country, Air New Zealand and Jetstar.
-Flying is common for longer intercity travels since most cities can be connected in an hour.
-It is also a common way of traveling between the North and South Islands.
+Flying is common for longer intercity travels, as most domestic flight times are around an hour.
+It is a common way of traveling between the North and South Islands.

 Do you want to relocate?
 If you have never moved abroad, the process will be overwhelming, and if you have, you know the burden that lies ahead.
 Whatever stage you are at, InterNations GO! can help you with a complete set of relocation services, such as home finding, school search, visa solutions, and even pet relocation.
 Our expert expat team is ready to get your relocation going, so why not jump-start your move abroad and contact us today?
 Best to start early!